 RSA Authentication Manager can accept tokencodes generated by RSA SecurID Authenticate to provide strong authentication and convenient single sign-on to corporate web applications.
 Users install the RSA SecurID Authenticate app on a supported device to generate tokencodes.

-If your deployment includes at least one identity router and you have deployed RSA Authentication Manager 8.2 Service Pack 1, you can integrate both components so that users can authenticate with RSA SecurID tokens and RSA SecurID Authenticate Tokencodes on the same RSA authentication agent.
-Authentication Manager sends Authenticate Tokencodes directly to the identity router, which forwards it to the RSA SecurID Access hosted service.
+If your deployment includes at least one identity router and you have deployed RSA Authentication Manager 8.2 Service Pack 1 or later, you can integrate both components so that users can authenticate with RSA SecurID tokens and RSA SecurID Authenticate Tokencodes on the same RSA authentication agent.
+Authentication Manager sends Authenticate Tokencodes directly to the identity router, which forwards it to the Cloud Authentication Service.
 Users of both components can successfully authenticate with their username and their Authenticate Tokencodes or their RSA SecurID passcode or tokencode.

 Online authentication is supported for local authentication client agents.
 Offline authentication is not supported because Authentication Manager must be available to send the authentication request to the RSA SecurID Access identity router.

 An administrator should configure this functionality for two different groups of users:

 - Users who are in an Authentication Manager identity source or the internal database.
 An Authentication Manager administrator and a Cloud Administration Console Super Admin need to configure communication between an RSA SecurID Access identity router and Authentication Manager.
 For instructions, see Configure RSA Authentication Manager to Handle Authenticate Tokencodes.

 After a user successfully authenticates with Authenticate Tokencodes, the RSA SecurID Authenticate app is listed on the console pages that display the tokens that are assigned to the user.
 The SecurID Authenticate app is considered a token for licensing purposes, and it counts against the limit of three tokens per user.

 Note: RSA Authentication Manager 8.2 SP1 and 8.3 users who do not have an active RSA SecurID hardware or software token assigned to them must be enabled to use the RSA SecurID Authenticate app by an Authentication Manager Super Admin.
 Version 8.4 users without active tokens do not require this procedure.
 For instructions, see Enable the RSA SecurID Authenticate App for Specific Users.

 RSA Authentication Manager administrators can perform these administrative tasks for Authenticate Tokencodes: